doeggscostmore/site/README.md

 This probably breaks some features and makes things a bit weird in edge cases, but we don't worry about that on this site.

+# A note on BLS Series IDs

+The BLS publishes a ton of data, and it's very well organized, though the system takes a moment to understand.

+Each item they track has a code, and the longer the code the higher specificity it has.
+For example, 08 refers to a group of goods, 081 refers to lumber, 081107 refers to softwood lumber.
+The place you'll find this is [here](https://www.bls.gov/web/ppi/ppi_dr.pdf) for the PPI and here for the CPI.

+We then need to determine the series ID for that value, which for the PPI is WPS1234, where WP and fixed, S is either an S for seasonally adjusted data or a U for unadjusted data, then the commodity code.

+Adjusted data accounts for normal price trends throughout the year, such as seasonality.
+For example, a product may always cost more at the end of the year.
+The adjusted price will handle this normal variance and show us the price changes that are more abnormal.